mathildemalin/ExoCAT/README.md

 - Notebooks are available to show exemple for stellar subtraction, and photometry analysis.
 - More tools and notebooks can be available upon request.

-ExoCAT relies on many other packages and software : numpy, astropy, scipy, matplotlib, photutils, webbpsf, jwst pipeline,
+ExoCAT relies on many other packages and software : numpy, astropy, scipy, matplotlib, photutils, webbpsf, jwst pipeline.